Teaching Methods: Elementary Language Arts – med552 (3 credits)

 Listening and Speaking in the Classroom

-Apply strategies on using speech and listening as a learning tool in the classroom.
+- Apply strategies on using speech and listening as a learning tool in the classroom.

-Identify methods used to adapt effective listening techniques.
+- Identify methods used to adapt effective listening techniques.

 Teaching Writing Fundamentals

-Demonstrate how to teach the writing process.
+- Demonstrate how to teach the writing process.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.